antonacio/simple-data-science/README.md

 The code for the data science use cases described above is located in the `src/` directory.
 To run a use case, open the corresponding notebook file, select your preconfigured virtual environment, and execute the cells.
 Have fun!

+To update the HTML files with the latest notebook outputs, run the command `make convert-notebooks-to-html` in your terminal.

 ### Contributions

 We welcome contributions of all kinds.
 Whether you have questions, spot a bug, or want to enhance the code, documentation, or tests, please feel free to start a discussion or open a pull request.
 Your feedback, ideas, and fixes are vital in making this project better for everyone!